ak736/symptom-analyzer/readme.md

 ## Pages

-The following screens are available in Sympto Tracker:
+The following screens are available in Symptom Analyzer:

 ### Home Page